prof-biney/bank_app/README.md

 1. **Sign Up**:
    - Navigate to the Sign Up screen
-   - Enter your name, email, and password
+   - Enter your name, email, phone number, password, and confirm password
    - The system validates your input (email format, password strength)
    - Upon successful registration, you'll be redirected to the onboarding screen